 * tackling physical health inequalities

-Cindi Chatha, Essex County FA Development Officer, explained: “We’ve noticed a number of clubs displaying the poster in their clubhouses and on social media, which is really encouraging to see.
+Cindi Chatha, Essex County FA Inclusion Development Officer, explained: “We’ve seen a number of clubs displaying the infographic on social media, which is really encouraging.
 It’s great to witness grassroots football coming together.”

-“Now we’d like many more to help raise awareness of the support available to anyone who might need it.
+“We’d like many more to help raise awareness of the support available to anyone who might like to access it.
 Football has some very strong communities who can break a taboo and make it easier to talk to friends and team mates about mental wellbeing.”

-The poster further builds on recent FA guidance to coaches and managers working across the adult football pyramid, advising them on how to support the mental wellbeing of their players.
-A new guide has been produced in partnership with Mind and a mental health advisory group.
+The infographic further builds on FA guidance to coaches and managers working across the adult football pyramid, advising them on how to support the mental wellbeing of their players.
+A guide has been produced in partnership with Mind and a mental health advisory group.

 The 36-page publication forms an important part of The FA and Heads Together’s ‘Heads Up’ campaign, which seeks to harness the influence and popularity of football to drive the biggest ever conversation on mental health.

-You can download the ‘Mental Health Awareness in Football Poster’ below and add your club’s name.
-Then place it up on notice boards, share it on Twitter (tagging @EssexCountyFA) and post it on other social media.
-For more details on Heads Up, and to download the new FA guide, visit www.thefa.com/HeadsUp and www.headstogether.org.uk.
+Download the ‘Mental Health Awareness in Football Infographic’ below and add your club’s name.
+Then post it on Twitter (tagging @EssexCountyFA) and on other social media.
+For more details on Heads Up, and to download the new FA guide, visit the FA website and the Heads Together website.